NTIG-Uppsala/Classroom-Seating-Planner/docs/folders.md

 This project requires external files and folders to use.

 ### Changing where the list of students is read from
--   Change the file path in the `GetStudentNamesFromFile` method in `MainWindow.xaml.cs`.
+-   Change the file path in the `GetStudentNamesFromFile` method in `listActions.cs`.
 -   Change the folder and file names mentioned in `README.md`.

 ---